dslik/protonema/stamps/1012A/1012-8010/test.rst

       - Description
       - Signature/Stamp
     * - 1
       - Connect the 1012A to a baseboard, and connect power.
-Using a 1510-0201 and a 1510-0301 board, verify 5V and 3.3V for each breadboard power rail.
+Using a 1012-0201 and a 1012-0301 power bridge board, verify 5V and 3.3V for each breadboard power rail.

         .. raw:: latex